pykale/pykale/CONTRIBUTING.md

 pi: 4.141592653589793
 ```

-...having redefined the value of `math.pi`! `math.pi` will be redefined each time the function is run and nothing returned by the function gives any indication this has happended.
+...having redefined the value of `math.pi`! `math.pi` will be redefined each time the function is run and nothing returned by the function gives any indication this has happened.

 Minimising side effects makes code easier to test.
 Try and minimise side effects and ensure, where present, they are covered by tests.